coecms/clef/docs/esgf.rst

      /g/data1/ua6/unofficial-ESG-replica/tmp/tree/esgf-data1.ceda.ac.uk/thredds/fileServer/esg_dataroot/cmip5/output1/MOHC/HadCM3/historical/day/atmos/day/r1i1p1/v20140110/ta/

 NOTE: Presently the default behaviour for all the ESGF-node based searches is to check for the most recent (latest) version on ESGF, and return only files with that version.
 This can be disabled with the :code:`--all-versions` flag.
-The --local option instead currently returns by default all available versions, including versions unpublished by the ESGF but that are still available locally, NB not all the available data on the older CMIP5 collection (ua6 project) has been yet replaced in the new one (al33).
+The --local option instead currently returns by default all available versions, including versions unpublished by the ESGF but that are still available locally, Most of the older CMIP5 collection (ua6 project) has been replaced by the new one (al33i project), this does not include older or superceded versions.
-If you are sure a version should exists only for CMIP5 you could try using the ARCCSSive module https://github.com/coecms/arccssive to locate it.
+If you are looking for one of these versions you could try using the ARCCSSive module https://github.com/coecms/arccssive to locate it or ask the helpdesk.

 tips
 --------

-If your search doesn't return any results try again at a later time.
+If your search does not return any results try again at a later time.
 The tool is searching the ESGF website first and sometimes one or more nodes can be disconnected and the returned results are incomplete.
-Try the --local flag to at least get what's available locally.
+Try the --local flag to at least get what is available locally.
 For CMIP5 you can use the older ARCCSSive tool if in doubt.